-Ou tcome Coverage 1.
-An ability to identify, formulate, and solve engineering problems by applying principles of engineering, science, and mathematics.
-High 2.
-An ability to apply both analysis and synthesis in the engineering design process, resulting in designs that meet desired needs.
-High 3.
-An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
-Medium 4.
-An ability to communicate effectively with a range of audiences Medium 5.
-An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
-Low 6.
+- 3. An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use Medium engineering judgment to draw conclusions. - 4.
+An ability to communicate effectively with a range of audiences Medium - 5.
+An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must Low consider the impact of engineering solutions in global, economic, environmental, and societal contexts. - 6.
 An ability to recognize the ongoing need for additional knowledge and locate, evaluate, integrate, and apply this knowledge appropriately.
-Medium 7.
-An ability to function effectively on teams that establish goals, plan tasks, meet deadlines, and analyze risk and uncertainty Low